Candace M. Williams

 Who Receives Support And Who Pays?

-Child support awards are usually closely tied to custody orders.
+Child support awards are usually closely tied to child custody orders.
 If one parent has custody more than 50% of the time, they are usually considered the custodial parent and are therefore entitled to receive child support from the noncustodial parent.

 How Are Support Amounts Calculated?